samsuh/2026-journal/README.md

 # 2026-journal

+## 5/6/26 - Wednesday
+- lifting day, set A
+- finish shopping spree.
+- prep for winning the 100km challenge.

 ## 5/5/26 - Tuesday
 - Go for a bike ride to seoul forest.
+- Shopping spree for bike stuff.

 ## 5/4/26 - Monday
 - DONE ~~Powerlifting coaching~~